derekxkwan/cljs-amfmdemo/README.md

 # cljs-amfmdemo

-upcoming (hopefully) demo on am/fm synthesis using `clojurescript`,`reagent`, `reagent-forms` (maybe), and Web Audio API
+- working demo on am/fm synthesis using `clojurescript`,`reagent`, and Web Audio API
+- compiled version is found in the `docs/` folder

 ## Progress

-really really under development BUT
-- have implemented carrier oscillator and ring modulation (plus visualization using analyzer)

-## Issues
-- ring modulator seems to be unipolar (no negative values?) there shouldn't be the original frequency there...
+- working demo

 ## Setup